Chapter 11. Immune System

 Answer d is incorrect.
 Eosinophils account for less than 7% of circulating granulocytes and leukocytes and are present in the intestinal mucosa and lungs, two locations where foreign proteins enter the body.
 Eosinophils can phagocytize, kill, and digest bacteria and yeast.
 Elevations of eosinophil counts are highly suggestive of parasitic infections, or may be associated with allergies and asthma.

 Answer e is incorrect.
 Basophils are the least common granulocyte, accounting for 0.1% to 0.3% of granulocytes.
-Signs and symptoms of allergic responses are ...
+Signs and symptoms of allergic responses are linked to basophil and ...